 The beginning of spring is just days away and with it's promise of warmer weather, spring also means the beginning of migration and nesting seasons for birds.
 The five barrier islands that make up NC’s Brunswick Islands - Sunset Beach, Ocean Isle Beach, Holden Beach, Oak Island and Bald Head Island- encompass a large network of bird sanctuaries.
 Situated along the coast of Southeastern North Carolina, the Brunswick Islands' varied ecosystems make it a natural haven for hundreds of species of birds.
-In fact, there have been more than 330 species of birds spotted in Brunswick County.
+In fact, there have been 350 species of birds spotted in Brunswick County.
 Brunswick County is also home to eight of the birding sites along the North Carolina Birding Trail!

 North Carolina’s Brunswick Islands has more than 45 miles of unspoiled shoreline, pristine estuaries, and salt marshes that sustain a wide variety of wading birds and shorebirds during the spring nesting season.
 Battery Island, located in the Cape Fear River across from the Southport waterfront, alone is home to nearly 10 percent of the North American population of White Ibis.
 White Ibis is one of the most visible and prolific species with their bright white plumage that contrasts the colors in the sky.
 In 2012, there were more than 5,000 documented nesting pairs of this species on the six-acre island.
 Battery Island is a bird sanctuary protected by the National Audubon Society.